Azure/azure-sdk-for-java/sdk/textanalytics/azure-ai-textanalytics/README.md

 ### Default HTTP Client
 All client libraries, by default, use Netty HTTP client.
-Adding the above dependency will automatically configure AppConfiguration to use Netty HTTP client.
+Adding the above dependency will automatically configure Text Analytics to use Netty HTTP client.

 [//]: # ({x-version-update-start;com.azure:azure-core-http-netty;current})
 ```xml